Patrick McDonnell: Career

+In 2003, McDonnell illustrated the front cover of Vivaldi's Greatest Hit: The Ultimate Four Seasons, an album containing Antonio Vivaldi's famous set of violin concerti and eleven cover versions of selected movements.
+The artwork features Earl the dog conducting a quartet of trees playing musical instruments, and Mooch the cat dancing to the music.

 In 2005, McDonnell curated an exhibition — "Top Dogs: Comic Canines Before and After Snoopy" — at the Charles M. Schulz Museum in Santa Rosa, California.

 In 2006, the Mutts characters were featured in the United States Marines' Toys for Tots holiday poster, and in 2007 were part of the American Library Association's "Read!" poster.
 The 2007-2008 Mazdaspeed Team featured Mutts-themed vehicles promoting pet adoption and the work of the Humane Society of the United States.
 He also created a set of "humane postage stamps" for the Humane Society.

 In 2009 McDonnell collaborated with author Eckhart Tolle to create Guardians of Being, a philosophical book about nature and the present moment.
 In 2011, McDonnell's children's book Me...
 Jane was published.
 It is a story about naturalist Jane Goodall growing up and her awakening curiosity about the lives of animals around her.
 A sequence of Mutts strips led to Goodall's interest in working with McDonnell on the book.
 Me...
 Jane won a Caldecott Honor in 2012.
 In 2010, the Mutts comic strip was appearing in more than 700 newspapers across 20 countries.